 Our school promotes a positive relationship between athletics and academic excellence.
-Participation in the athletic program is a privilege.
 In order to compete on a school team, students must:

-- Maintain an excellent attendance record. - Demonstrate satisfactory academic progress. - Display appropriate behaviour that represents the positive image of all of our students. - Participate as member of a team, and respect team and coaching decisions
+- Maintain an excellent attendance record. - Demonstrate satisfactory academic progress. - Display appropriate behaviour that represents the positive image of all of our students. - Participate as a member of a team, and respect team and coaching decisions.